[Download the NAMI fact sheet on psychotic depression.]

 What is psychotic depression?

-Psychotic Depression is a severe mental illness and can be a psychiatric emergency.
 “Psychotic depression” is a term used to describe a complex form of depression that is accompanied by psychotic symptoms that can include hallucinations (e.g., “a demon’s voice is telling me that I’m a bad person”), paranoia (e.g., “The FBI wants to capture me because I’m a terrible mother to my children”), or delusions (e.g., “my intestines are rotting inside of me because I deserve to be punished”).
 Symptoms of psychosis are usually “mood congruent,” meaning that their themes are usually negative and self-deprecating.

 Psychotic depression occurs in major depressive disorder or in bipolar disorder.
 Depression that occurs in schizophrenia or schizoaffective disorder is a different disease and is beyond the scope of this review.
 Psychotic symptoms are more likely to occur in people with severe depressive illnesses and are thought to occur in approximately 20 percent of people with major depressive disorder.

 For many people, depression starts with symptoms of sad mood or irritability and changes in sleep, energy or appetite.
 These symptoms progress to more serious symptoms of hopelessness, helplessness, guilt, worthlessness or suicidality.
 Should a person’s illness remain untreated, their depression can become psychotic.
 In certain cases, psychotic depression can be a psychiatric emergency due to the increased risk of suicide associated with this illness.